surrealdb/crud-bench/README.md

 ### Customizable value

-Use the argument `--value` (or environment variable `CRUD_BENCH_VALUE` ) to customize the value.
-Pass a JSON structure that will serve as a template for building a randomized value.
+You can use the argument `--value` (or the environment variable `CRUD_BENCH_VALUE`) to customize the value Pass a JSON structure that will serve as a template for generating a randomized value.

 Eg.: